JaegerMa/ws-switch.js/README.md

 let server = new WS.Server({ port: 1234 });
 let wsSwitch = new WSSwitch(server);
+//You can also ommit the server and pass new ws-objects directly to wsSwitch.switchRequest
+//But notice: As ws removed the upgradeReq-attribute you either must commit it to the switchRequest-method
+//or place it manually as upgradeReq into the ws-object.

 wsSwitch.for('/', (ws) => //Handles requests matching string '/'
 {